Extending Your Vocabulary for IELTS Using Word Families

 Instead of memorising isolated words, learn them in context.
 Read news articles and academic texts related to topics commonly tested in the IELTS.
 Pay attention to how words are used in sentences and paragraphs.
 Think about the related word families.

-Create Flashcards.
+Create flashcards.
 Write down the base word on one side of a flashcard and its related forms on the other side.
 Regularly review these flashcards, testing yourself on both the base word and its derivatives.

 Incorporate word families into your writing practice.
 Attempt to use different forms of the same word in sentences or paragraphs.
 This reinforces your understanding and helps you remember the variations and how they can be used.